Fire Prevention Bureau

 - We will utilize a key box or pick up a key from a local real estate office (Cape May City only) provided that the residence will be unoccupied & not rented during that time period

 - We schedule inspections Monday through Friday in two scheduling blocks:

-- If you would like a call prior to us coming out, please indicate so and include the number
+- If you would like a call prior to arrival, please provide the name and number of an individual.

-If you are a new business or applicant, you should complete the same form however, check the new registration box.
+If you are a new business or applicant, please complete the form and check the new registration box.
 We will review your application and contact you to schedule an inspection.
-After the review, you will be invoiced based off of our local ordinance (Ord.
+After the review, you will be invoiced as per our local ordinance (Ord.
 NO 364-2018).